ascalva/ORB-Object-Tracker/README.md

 ### Alberto Serrano & Stephen Kim ###

-Utilizes OpenCV's efficient alternative to SIFT or SURF, ORB:
+Utilizes OpenCV's efficient alternative to SIFT or SURF, ORB:\n
      ORB: an efficient alternative to SIFT or SURF, by Ethan Rublee, Vincent Rabaud, Kurt Konolige, and Gary Bradski

-Implements an ORB-based object tracker as specified by the paper:
-   Object Tracking Based on ORB and Temporal-Spacial Constraint by Shuang Wu, IEEE Student Member, Yawen Fan, Shibao Zheng, IEEE Member and Hua Yang, IEEE Member
+Implements an ORB-based object tracker as specified by the paper:\n Object Tracking Based on ORB and Temporal-Spacial Constraint by Shuang Wu, IEEE Student Member, Yawen Fan, Shibao Zheng, IEEE Member and Hua Yang, IEEE Member